-Connection between restoration, conservation and tourism
+Connection between restoration, conservation, and tourism

-Environmental restoration encompasses a broad range of activities aimed at repairing damaged ecosystems and revitalizing natural habitats.
-In California, these efforts are especially significant given the state's ecological diversity and long history of intensive land use.
-Since its enactment in 1970, the California Environmental Quality Act (CEQA) has played a critical role by requiring environmental impact assessments for major development projects, helping to safeguard natural resources.

-Notable restoration initiatives across the state highlight California's leadership in this space.
-The ongoing revitalization of the San Francisco Bay wetlands - the largest wetland restoration project on the West Coast - is restoring critical habitat and improving ecological health.
-Near Monterey, the Elkhorn Slough National Estuarine Research Reserve has also seen successful tidal marsh restoration.
-In December 2023, the breaching of the South Bay Salt Ponds opened hundreds of acres to the natural tides of San Francisco Bay, marking a major milestone in one of the region's most ambitious restoration projects.

-Other efforts include the Lookout Slough Tidal Habitat Restoration Project, which constructed a new levee system and is restoring 20 miles of tidal channels surrounded by tule reeds and native vegetation while limiting human activity to protect sensitive wildlife.
-Similarly, the Decker Island Tidal Habitat Restoration Project transformed a 140-acre island in the Sacramento-San Joaquin Delta into an open tidal wetland by breaching levees to allow Sacramento River water to flow naturally through the marsh.
+Environmental restoration encompasses a wide range of activities aimed at repairing damaged ecosystems and revitalizing natural habitats.
+In California, environmental restoration has been particularly prominent due to the State's diverse ecosystems and history of intensive land use.
+The California Environmental Quality Act (CEQA), enacted in 1970, has been instrumental in mandating environmental impact assessments for major projects.
+Notable restoration efforts in the State include the ongoing revitalization of the San Francisco Bay wetlands, the largest wetland restoration project on the West Coast.
+The Elkhorn Slough National Estuarine Research Reserve near Monterey has also seen successful tidal marsh restoration.
+In December 2023, the South Bay Salt Ponds were breached, opening hundreds of acres to the tides of San Francisco Bay.
+This project is considered the most ambitious wetland restoration project on the West Coast.
+Lookout Slough Tidal Habitat Restoration Project constructed a new levee and will restore 20 miles of wide channels with tule reeds and trees and will protect wildlife habitat by restricting trails or other human land use.
+The Decker Island Tidal Habitat Restoration Project converted a 140-acre island in the Sacramento-San Joaquin Delta into an open tidal wetland and breached levees to allow water from the Sacramento River to flow through the marshland.

-In recent years, California has placed increased emphasis on forest management and restoration as part of its broader strategy to reduce wildfire risk.
-Policies promoting practices such as controlled burns and understory clearing have become central to these efforts.
-The state's strong commitment to addressing climate change has also elevated the importance of environmental restoration, with programs like California Climate Investments funding projects that sequester carbon through habitat and ecosystem restoration.

-The tourism industry is well positioned to support and amplify these efforts through sustainable operations, public education, volunteer programs, partnerships with conservation organizations and promotion of eco-friendly destinations.
-By integrating restoration principles into supply chains and visitor experiences, the tourism sector can serve as a valuable partner in advancing environmental goals while enhancing the long-term appeal and resilience of California's natural landscapes.

-The following are key areas and examples of how the tourism industry can contribute to environmental restoration:
+In recent years, California has also focused on forest management and restoration to combat wildfires, with policies promoting controlled burns and understory clearing.
+The State's commitment to addressing climate change has further emphasized the importance of restoration, with initiatives like the California Climate Investments program funding projects that sequester carbon through habitat restoration.
+The tourism industry can actively support these initiatives through sustainable practices, education, resource support, volunteer programs, partnerships with conservation organizations, promotion of eco-destinations, and ensuring supply chain sustainability.
+The following are examples of key areas and ways in which the tourism industry can contribute to environmental restoration: